infiniteflight/infiniteflight-docs/flying-guide/on-the-ground/tfr.md

 Step 7

 : We also recommend checking the [IFC](https://community.infiniteflight.com) for upcoming events that may have temporary TFRs added, as these may not be displayed on your [map](/guide/getting-started/pilot-user-interface/flight-planning#map) or [mini map](/guide/getting-started/pilot-user-interface/flight-planning#mini-map) yet

-Tip

-: If you use an Android device, there is currently an ongoing issue where TFRs sometimes will not show until you restart the app.
-Before flying it is recommended to always check the [IFC](https://community.infiniteflight.com) for temporary TFRs that may be in place for an event